williamhjcho/dotfiles/README.md

 ssh-add --apple-use-keychain "~/.ssh/id_ed25519"
 ```

-Add the new SSH public key to GitHub
+Add the new SSH public key to GitHub (it can be used for both authentication and signing)

 Test if the SSH is working